Responsive behavior in Beaver Builder

 - You can make changes for specific device sizes by entering Responsive Editing Mode.
 See the example in the Related Articles for more information.

-- As of Beaver Theme 1.7.3, you can set default heading and text sizes for large, medium, and small devices that apply to Beaver Builder plugin and Themer layouts.
+- You can set default heading and text sizes for large, medium, and small devices that apply to Beaver Builder plugin and Themer layouts.

 By default, layouts are responsive in the following ways: